Security Operation Launched in Occupied Germany (21 JUL 1945)

-American soldiers search luggage for black market goods in Germany, 1945.
 On Jul.
-21, 1945, agents from various CIC detachments participated in the first large-scale security operation in occupied Germany.
+21, 1945, agents from various Counter Intelligence Corps (CIC) detachments participated in the first large-scale security operation in occupied Germany.
+Operation TALLY HO succeeded in uncovering a vast array of security threats active in the U.S. occupation zone.

+Occupation forces in the immediate postwar period faced numerous security threats in their pursuit of denazification in Germany.
+Apprehending former Nazis, as well as securing illegal goods, disbanding black market operations, and maintaining safety, became a priority for European Theater commanders.
+These commanders recognized invasive security operations had the potential to alienate the German population and allow possible improper conduct by American troops, but the necessity to impose strict security and reinforce military control over the zone took precedence.
+Numerous raids were planned and executed throughout the U.S. Zone in mid-1945.
+These were primarily small-scale operations occurring in smaller areas with specific objectives.
+Less frequent were large-scale operations, as they were executed zone-wide and, therefore, required cooperation of a much larger force.

+On Jul.
+21, 1945, the first large-scale, zone-wide security operation was launched.
+The objectives of the initiative, codenamed Operation TALLY HO, were to perform intensive searches of German civilians’ identifications (as well as that of U.S. and Allied military personnel), confiscate prohibited or illegal materials, and expose any evidence of black-market dealings.

 |Date Taken: